 Conservation has made it possible for Eastern State to share the paintings and the compelling story behind their creation with historic site visitors who take one of several daily Hands-On History tours of the Catholic Chaplain’s Office.
 Furthermore, the Catholic Chaplain’s Office powerfully complements the restored synagogue by expanding the discussion of spiritual life at Eastern State - a subject both deeply important to the men and women who lived behind these walls and intriguing for contemporary visitors.

 Summary of the three-phase restoration project:

-Phase II (to be completed Spring 2013) seals the building from the weather, provides climate control, and treats the interior architectural finishes.
+- Phase II (completed spring 2013) sealed the building from the weather, provided climate control, and treated the interior architectural finishes.

-Phase III (to be completed August 2014) secures the flaking paint, removes the protective facing, reduces discolored adhesive and grime, and compensates some areas of paint loss.
+- Phase III (completed August 2014) secured the flaking paint, removed the protective facing, reduced discolored adhesive and grime, and compensated some areas of paint loss.

 Eastern State with the help of the Catholic Chaplain's Office Restoration Committee secured more than $677,300 for Phases I through III from a variety of sources, private and public.
 The outpouring of support for the Catholic Chaplain’s Office restoration project was unprecedented.
 We are grateful for the gifts, large and small, from more than 500 donors who believed in this project and contributed funds at various stages along the way.